bekzod90/seleniumJava/README.md

 Questions / Contact / Contribute
 ------------
-Feel free to fork this repo, add to it, and create a pull request if you like to contribute.
+Feel free to fork this repo, add to it, and create a pull request if you like to contribute..

 If you have any questions, you can contact me via email: `sdet.testautomation@gmail.com`